-So many people avoid working out and getting healthy because they are afraid of the gym.
+People avoid working out because they’re afraid of the gym.

 The gym is often an imitating place for many first timers.
 There is a lot of shiny equipment and fit, sweaty people.
 Buff men grunt while lifting loaded dumbbells above their heads.
 Women in head-to-toe Lululemon are running in sync on the rows of treadmills.
 While it might be scary to walk in the door for the first time, walking in will be the hardest part.